Languages of the European Union: Irish

+Irish previously had the status of "treaty language" before being upgraded to an official and working language in 2007.
+However, a temporary derogation was enforced until 1 January 2022.
+The designation of Irish as a "treaty language" meant that only the treaties of the European Union were translated into Irish, whereas Legal Acts of the European Union adopted under the treaties (like Directives and Regulations) did not have to be.

-When Ireland joined the EEC (now the EU) in 1973, Irish was accorded "Treaty Language" status.
+When Ireland joined the European Communities (now the EU) in 1973, Irish was accorded "Treaty Language" status.
 This meant that the founding EU Treaty was restated in Irish.
 Irish was also listed in that treaty and all subsequent EU treaties as one of the authentic languages of the treaties.
-As a Treaty Language, Irish was an official procedural language of the European Court of Justice.
+As a Treaty Language, Irish was an official procedural language of the Court of Justice of the European Union.
 It was also possible to correspond in written Irish with the EU Institutions.

 However, despite being the first official language of Ireland and having been accorded minority-language status in the Northern Ireland region of the United Kingdom, then an EU member state, Irish was not made an official working language of the EU until 1 January 2007.
 On that date an EU Council Regulation making Irish an official working language of the EU came into effect.
 This followed a unanimous decision on 13 June 2005 by EU foreign ministers that Irish would be made the 21st official language of the EU.
 However, a derogation previously stipulated that not all documents have to be translated into Irish as is the case with the other official languages.

 The regulation meant that legislation adopted by both the European Parliament and the Council of Ministers is translated into Irish, and interpretation from Irish was available at European Parliament plenary sessions and some Council meetings.
 The cost of translation, interpretation, publication, and legal services involved in making Irish an official EU language was estimated at just under €3.5 million a year.
 On 3 December 2015, a new regulation passed by the council had set a definitive schedule on the gradual reduction of the derogation of the Irish language.
 This regulation outlined a schedule of gradual reduction spread across five years starting from 2016.
 The derogation was ultimately revoked on 1 January 2022, making Irish a fully recognised EU language for the first time in the state's history.

 Irish is the only official language of the EU that is not the most widely spoken language in any member state.
 According to the 2006 Irish census figures, there are 1.66 million people in Ireland with some ability to speak Irish, out of a population of 4.6 million, though only 538,500 use Irish on a daily basis (counting those who use it mainly in the education system) and just over 72,000 use Irish as a daily language outside the education system.